metacommunities/metacommunities/analysis/idea_log.md

 ## Mon Sep  5 14:19:09 BST 2016

 - really got back into bigqueries over weekend.
 Added a couple to sql file.
 Also starting some code to analyse them -- just a few lines of dplyr really ...
+- wrote script to filter top results per month; easy to change event type in the query.
+Could then compare different events -- fork, pullrequest, issue, member, watch, public, release, etc.
+- added script to analysis/social_practices/
+- would it be possible to classify repos by topic and category? and could that be predicted?